 Inspired by the dexterity of the basic sphere, “Mill” is a movable table lamp that maintains its position using balance.
-Just two components–a ball, balanced on a cone–combined with gravity, afford the lamp an exceptionally wide range of motion.
+Just two components–a ball, resting on a cone–combined with gravity, create an open joint that affords the lamp an exceptionally wide range of motion.
 Mill uses energy efficient LEDs and is powered by a low-voltage USB connection.
 Nominated for the German Design Award 2017.

 A pitcher that invites you to share leftover drinking water with your houseplants.
 Two spouts encourage two functions: small and rounded for pouring water into glasses; long and thin for reaching through leaves.
 When filling your glass, the long spout doubles as a handle; when feeding your plants, the circumference fits comfortably in the hand.
 Created in collaboration with Emilie Pallard.
 More images coming soon!

 Taking inspiration from the traditional french cleat, “Range” is a flexible wall hanging system that allows multiple objects to be fastened in an unlimited number of configurations, using one simple rail.
 Comprising hooks, shelves and a mirror, the series is versatile enough to be used in a variety of domestic settings, such as the hallway, the bathroom or the bedroom.

 The traditional candlestick, pared down to it’s most essential elements.
 A subtle curve in a simple sheet creates the candle and finger grip in one easy gesture.

 “Revolve” is an ambient floor lamp which uses weight and pressure to maintain its posture.
 A heavy marble base anchors the object in place, while the lamp repositions on the frame under the compression of a thumb screw.
 Created in collaboration with Emilie Pallard.